jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 Specification allows a Client to select objects based upon the attribute values that the Client is interested in.
 The attribute specification can be simple or complex.
 It can be used in several scenarios, such as:
 * Selecting the objects that satisfy a specification based upon their attribute values.
+* Adding a Specification to an iterator so that the iterator only returns objects that satisfy they specificaiton based upon their attribute values.
 * Filtering objects, possibly in a stream, that satisfy a specification based upon their attribute values.
 * Requesting notification of objects changing attribute values that satisfy a specification based upon their attribute values.
+* Defining an Alert with a Specification so that the Alerts only trigger when the specification is satisfied.

 Specification is similar to the select or query feature in databases.
 The main distinction is that the objects being considered within Specification are objects and not records in a database.